PeterKaras/OOP-Eshop/README.md

 * don't use static methods, or non-constant static variables (you don't need them to complete the assignment),

 * don't put any logic into the main method and its class.
-The main method should only be used to create a new object,
+The main method should only be used to initialize application using the Spring framework,

 * you can use the lombok library and its annotations in your solution.
 The neccessary dependency is already present in the _pom.xml_ file.